-When it comes to relaxing the vaginal muscles, it's important to first identify what the pelvic floor muscles are and what causes them to become tight.
+When it comes to relaxing the pelvic floor muscles, it's important to first identify what the pelvic floor muscles are and what causes them to become tight.

 Your pelvic floor is a group of muscles and their attachments that sit like a hammock in between your two pelvic (innominate) bones.